 Blondie Mirror taking shape.

 Tools of the trade

 mandala tabletop ready for grout!

-In my relatively short mosaic career, I have been incredibly fortunate to work with some amazing artists/teachers, mosaic groups and non-profits.
+I have been incredibly fortunate to learn from and work with some amazing artists, teachers, mosaic groups and non-profits.
 Here are some groups and individuals close to my heart and influential to my artistic development that you might find interesting.

 ALLIES FOR ARTS

 The Grace Fisher Foundation is a non-profit arts organization run by an amazing young woman.
 Despite her own severe disabilities, Grace Fisher continues to produce art and music.
 Her Allies For Arts programs are dedicated to promoting the arts with special needs children.
 It was a pleasure to work with the kids and their parents on a sea life themed bench for an event in 2017.